 The Council is replacing the remaining shallow wells that supply water to Christchurch’s northwest with deep wells to reduce the small risk of contamination from those shallow wells.

-The northwest zone has a D grading under criteria set out in the Drinking Water Standards for New Zealand.
+The northwest zone has a D grading under criteria set out in the Drinking Water Standards for New Zealand(external link).
 This is because of the shallow wells, which have a small risk of contamination from surface influences.

 The Council has decided not to treat water from these shallow wells with chlorine while work is done to decommission them.

 Treatment with chlorine will be used in the following situations:

 As well as speeding up the replacement programme, the Council will increase its testing regime for E.Coli and will check wellheads for possible vulnerability to contamination.